Lumi-supercomputer/LUMI-SoftwareStack/docs/files_used.md

     string to omit the ``all`` level in the EasyBuild modules directory structure.

+# The etc subdirectory

+This directory contains the [``motd.txt``](../etc/motd.txt) and [`lumi_fortune.txt``](../etc/lumi_fortune.txt) files that are used by the `init-lumi` module to augment the message of the day and to display a random tip about LUMI.

 ## The scripts and scripts/lumitools subdirectories

 The scripts subdirectory contains a number of shell scripts to initialise a new installation, new software stack in the installation, or various substeps of this.
 Several of those scripts are just wrapper scripts that call a Python routine to do the work.

+## The Setup subdirectory

+A directory where we keep our preferred setup of the system configuration files for the HPE Cray PE, useful to communicate with the sysadmins who maintain those files.

 ## The tools subdirectory